matthewrstone/puppet-pe_winagent/README.md

 ##Description

 pe_winagent is a module that riffs on the Linux 'curl' [installation method for Puppet Enterprise](https://docs.puppetlabs.com/pe/latest/install_agents.html) to create a more fluid installation process for Windows nodes.
+It currently supports Puppet Enterprise 3.3, 3.7, 3.8, 2015.x and 2016.x.

-The module runs on the master and co-opts the pe_repo class and space to retain the current .msi for Puppet Enterprise.
-Once the MSI is mounted there are two options for installing, a local script or a powershell module for remote installation of Windows nodes.
+The module runs on the master and stores the Windows puppet agent MSI for installation.
+The module also provides a PowerShell module you can include on your Windows builds to automate or kick off installation on demand.

 ##Installation